Tina's Crochet Page- This is a blog where I keep all my patterns

 Ami Love Bug

 Here is another one, in blue I have done...
-It's Mr. & Mrs. Love Bug, having a spot of tea... :P
+It's Mr. & Mrs. Love Bug, having a cup of tea... :P

 This is the first one I did.
 (Mrs. Love Bug.
 Before she got married... lol)